Islay Travel and Local Transport Information

 Travel to Islay (Kennacraig) by Citylink Coach from Glasgow

-The Citylink Coach travels to Islay (Kennacraig) twice a day, every day, from Buchanan Street Bus Station, usually at 9am or 1pm.
+The Citylink Coach travels to Kennacraig twice a day, every day, from Buchanan Street Bus Station, usually at 9am or 1pm to arrive in time for the connecting Calmac ferry to Islay.
 You can also get the bus from Glasgow International Airport, there is a change at Glasgow Buchanan Bus Station.

 Leaving at 8:08 and 12:45